Guidance

 Jurisdictions that do not have an obvious relevance to the client or matter

-As well as the above, any structure or legal arrangement which may make it more difficult to identify the individuals behind it creates a raised sanctions risk. trusts, international connections/exposure, any opaque structure or even just uncertainty around the ultimate source of funds used (for a transaction or simply for fees) all increase the sanctions risk.
-Crypto assets (including crypto currencies and non-fungible tokens) can also raise the sanctions risk of a matter, though it can be possible to mitigate this by doing thorough and effective research on the transaction history of the crypto assets in question.
+As well as the above, any structure or legal arrangement which may make it more difficult to identify the individuals behind it creates a raised sanctions risk.
+Trusts, international connections/exposure, any opaque structure or even just uncertainty around the ultimate source of funds used for transactions or fees all increase the sanctions risk.
+Crypto assets, including crypto currencies and non-fungible tokens, can also raise the sanctions risk of a matter.
+You can mitigate this risk by doing thorough and effective research on the transaction history of the crypto assets in question.

 In assessing the risk of sanctions non-compliance in your firm, we expect you to assess your firm against the above criteria, including having controls in place to correctly identify each of the scenarios and, wherever possible, mitigatory measures in place.